Towards CausalGPT: A Multi-Agent Approach for Faithful Knowledge Reasoning via Promoting Causal Consistency in LLMs: Experiments

-\textbf{ScienceQA}~\cite{lu2022learn} is a multimodal multiple choice dataset used to develop a faithful model clearly uncovering the multi-step reasoning process.
+\textbf{ScienceQA}~\cite{lu2022learn} is a multiple-choice dataset used to develop a faithful multi-step reasoning model.
 It consists of approximately 21k questions with rich domain diversity, annotated with image and text context.
 It is split into train/validation/test sets with a ratio of 60:20:20.
-In our experiment, we only employ the test set samples described in the text, with a total of 2224.
+In our experiment, we only employ samples from the test set described in the text, with a total number of 2224.
 We report the accuracy of our method on the set mentioned above.

 \textbf{Com2Sense}~\cite{singh2021com2sense} is a commonsense reasoning dataset consisting of 4k sentence pairs annotated with true or false labels.
 It aims to systematically evaluate a model's capability of commonsense knowledge understanding and reasoning.
-In our experiment, we compare existing methods with ours on the development set, using accuracy.
+In our experiment, the development set is used to benchmark our framework, using accuracy.

 \textbf{BoolQ}~\cite{clark2019boolq} is a reading comprehension dataset labeled with yes/no questions.
-It consists of 16k questions paired with a paragraph from Wikipedia annotated as containing the answer.
 In detail, it is split into a 3.2k dev set, a 3.2k test set, and a 9.4k train set.
 We use the dev set to evaluate the methods with accuracy, in a closed-book setting.

+\textbf{MME}~\cite{fu2023mme} (Multi-modal Large Language Model Evaluation) benchmark is a comprehensive assessment tool designed to evaluate the capabilities of Multi-modal Large Language Models (MLLMs) across various tasks.
+MME assesses multi-modal foundation models on a range of abilities, including perception and cognition.
+Perception tasks involve recognizing specific objects, their existence, count, position, and color, while cognition tasks include commonsense reasoning, numerical calculation, text translation, and code reasoning.
+To match the goal of our approach, we evaluate the multi-modal reasoning capability of our approach on the cognition split only.